 You may not limit fat during the first week of keto-adaptation, but then you should reduce the amount.
 You will feel fully adapted when you have a prolonged feeling of fullness after each meal.

 Therefore, if you cannot lose weight after 50 years, I recommend that you estimate the amount of fat you are eating and try to reduce it.
-Don’t starve yourself, but remember to avoid excess fat.
+Don’t starve yourself, but remember to avoid excess fat and count calories.
 Consider absolutely all the food you eat.
 Remember that every spoonful of cream in your coffee is liquid calories.
 If you enjoy drinking bulletproof coffee for breakfast, reduce the amount of fat at your next meal.

 Try Intermittent Fasting